detroit-labs/katalon-mobile-util/README.md

 ## Building from source

-The Katalon Studio jar files are not available via Maven Central and are not packaged with this library, so we can set up a local maven repository to contain the required files:
+The Katalon Studio jar files are not available via Maven Central and are not packaged with the `katalonsupport` library, so we can set up a local maven repository to contain the required files:

 1. Create a `lib` directory which will act as a local Maven `.m2` repository: